 - A full refund if something major goes wrong within 30 days

-Shopware also maintains its own free Shopware migration tool called Migration Assistant.
-It covers the basics well, but it won’t adapt to unexpected issues the way a migration expert can, and if something breaks mid-process, you’re troubleshooting it alone.
-It’s a better fit if your source store is fairly close to Shopware already, or your catalog is small.
+Shopware maintains its own free extension, Migration Assistant, for moving data into Shopware 6.
+It handles standard entity mapping well but won’t adapt to schema mismatches or custom attributes the way a migration expert can.
+If something breaks mid-process, you’re debugging the API connection alone.
+It’s a better fit when your source store is architecturally close to Shopware already, or your catalog is small with minimal custom data.

-Migration Assistant installs only on your new Shopware 6 store.
-What you need on the source side depends on your current platform.
+Migration Assistant installs only on your Shopware 6 target.
+What you configure on the source side depends on your current platform.

-- Migrating from Shopware 5: Install and activate the Migration Connector plugin on your Shopware 5 store.
-Then go to User administration and find or generate an API key for the account you’ll use to connect.
+- Migrating from Shopware 5: install and activate the Migration Connector plugin on your Shopware 5 store.
+Then go to User administration and generate an API key for the account you’ll use to authenticate.
 Note the API key, username, and shop domain.

-- Migrating from another platform (Magento, for example): Install that platform’s migration profile or connector extension from Shopware’s extension store first.
-Setup details vary by platform.
+- Migrating from another platform (Magento, for example): install that platform’s migration profile or connector extension from Shopware’s extension store first.
+Authentication and setup details vary by platform and API version.

 - In Shopware 6, go to Settings > Extensions > Migration Assistant and click Create connection.